canon-protocol/website/README.md

 ## Purpose

-This website serves two critical functions:

-1. **Documentation and Information** - Provides the main landing page, getting started guide, and examples for Canon Protocol
-2. **Publisher Identity** - Hosts the cryptographic public keys at `.well-known/canon-keys.json` that verify all specifications published by canon-protocol.org
+This website serves as the publisher identity for canon-protocol.org, hosting the cryptographic public keys at `.well-known/canon-keys.json` that verify all specifications published by canon-protocol.org.

 ## Structure